LEDswarm/.github/profile/README.md

 * ### Territory

 All players are divided into two or more groups and each group is assigned a color.
 To take over territory, get your own controller within ten centimeters range of another, and it will take on the color of yours.
 The game is finished and a winner may be declared when all controllers have the same color. (*Do we need NFC for this?
-And if a group needs 100% of all territory to win, will those games ever end?*)
+And if a group needs 100% of all territory to win, will those games ever end?* __*Infrared to the rescue!!*__)

 # Round